krstffr/meteor-slidr/README.md

 **Now you should have a slideshow!**

-## Errors
+## Some random stuff

+- **This package will add two methods to jquery: jQuery.fn.nextOrFirst() and jQuery.fn.prevOrLast()!** If you've defined your own versions of those methods, this will break them.
+Probably.
-Any errors you might encounter should be reported to the console.
+- Any errors you might encounter should be reported to the console.
+- If you only have one slide in your slideshow, the controls will be hidden and it will basically be just the slide.
+- If you don't pass optionst.timer, the slideshow will only switch slides when the user clicks the control buttons.